 What is a diapsid animal?

-The temporal fossae are hollows, holes or recesses in the skull located behind the eye sockets.
-These hollows make the skull lighter and allow the insertion of muscles that move the lower jaw.
+The temporal fossae are hollow areas, holes or recesses in the skull located behind the eye sockets.
+These hollow areas make the skull lighter and allow the insertion of muscles that move the lower jaw.

 Not every large animal is a dinosaur

-It is a therapsid with a synapsid skull, which populated the Earth in the Paleozoic Era, between 300 and 270 million years ago, at a time before the dinosaurs.
+The dimetron, with a definite reptilian appearance, is called a dinosaur without actually being one.
+It is a therapsid with a synapsid skull, and which populated the Earth in the Paleozoic Era, between 300 and 270 million years ago, at a time before the dinosaurs.

 What are the 2 main groups of dinosaurs?

-The order Ornistiquio corresponds to dinosaurs with “bird hips”, in which the hip bones (pubis or ischium) are oriented backwards.
-Like Triceratops or Parasaurolphus.
+The order Ornithischia corresponds to dinosaurs with “bird hips,” in which the hip bones (pubis or ischium) are oriented backwards, like Triceratops or Parasaurolphus.
 They are generally herbivorous dinosaurs.

-The order Saurischian is the “reptile-hipped” order of dinosaurs with differently oriented hip bones.
+The order Saurischia is the “reptile-hipped” order of dinosaurs with differently-oriented hip bones.
 In this order there are two groups: sauropods (herbivores with large wingspans and long necks equivalent to about one third of their entire body) and theropods (bipedal carnivores).

 Difference between true and modified diapsids or… How to differentiate a dinosaur?

 We already know that dinosaurs are large terrestrial diapsid animals (with two temporal pits), but this group also includes reptiles and birds.